What is Multiple Sclerosis?

-This is the first symptom that may help doctors diagnose MS in a patient.
-MS affects the entire central nervous system; therefore, there are high chances that several nerves in the brain are damaged.
-When damage occurs, there might be malfunctions in sending signals from the brain to other parts of the body (x).
+Tingling is the first symptom that may help doctors diagnose MS in a patient.
+MS affects the entire central nervous system; therefore, there are high chances that several nerves in the brain become damaged.
+When damage occurs, there might be malfunctions in sending signals from the brain to other parts of the body. (x)

 Numbness always follows a tingling sensation.
-When the nerves that connect the body and spinal cord are damaged, there is noticeable numbness in some parts such as fingers, face, legs and arms (x).
+When the nerves that connect to the body and spinal cord become damaged, there is noticeable numbness in some parts, such as fingers, face, legs and arms. (x)

-Impaired vision is one of the most common problems that many MS patients face because of the inflammation that affects the optic nerves and central vision.
-In some cases, blindness is the worst; and the first stages of vision problems include blurred eyesight and double vision (x).
+Impaired vision is one of the most common problems many MS patients face because of the inflammation that affects the optic nerves and central vision.
+In some cases, blindness is the worst; and the first stages of vision problems include blurred eyesight and double vision. (x)

-Thousands of MS patients experienced several cognitive malfunctions including memory problems, language issues and difficulty staying focused.
-Aside from these, several emotional and mental problems may also occur, such as depression and anxiety (x).
+Thousands of MS patients experienced several cognitive malfunctions, including memory problems, language issues and difficulty staying focused.
+Aside from these, several emotional issues may also occur.

 Causes of Multiple Sclerosis

 The causes of multiple sclerosis are still unclear.
 However, many scientists believe that MS is an autoimmune condition.
 In short, MS affects the healthy tissues inside the body, similar to how other autoimmune diseases work.
 To help patients and doctors, researchers examined different risk factors for MS.